pculllback/atml3-docs/source/index.html.md

    [no_vocabulary_property;Alt,text=Nix gerendert]
      - renders "Nix gerendert" if no_vocabulary_property has no vocabulary or is false.
 (Use syntax of example 1)
  ```
+The container parameter Alternative is used to render an alternative text, if the container would not render anything otherwise.

 ## Capitalize

-Captalize is a container parameter that forces the first letter of the rendered string to be upper case.
 ```atml3
    [Text:ich bin kleingeschrieben;Capitalize]
      - renders "Ich bin kleingeschrieben"